Top 6 Places to Visit in Egypt for Archaeology

 On the outskirts of Cairo stand Egypt’s most famous pyramids, towering above the skyline like colossal portals into the past.
 In fact, the Giza Pyramid Complex is home to some of the most enormous structures ever built, and the oldest and largest of them—the Great Pyramid—is one of the Seven Wonders of the Ancient World.
-Set out on a camel ride around its base to get a sense of its magnificence, or—if you’re so inclined—enjoy one of GeoEx’s special access visits inside these tremendous structures.
+Enjoy one of GeoEx’s special access visits inside these tremendous structures.
 Though there’s not much to see inside the Great Pyramid, the narrow passages of that icon provide an unforgettable Indiana Jones moment, and the opportunity to stand between the paws of the Great Sphinx of Giza, typically cordoned off to the general public, is quite simply unparalleled.

 While lesser-known, a visit to the older pyramids of Saqqara and the royal desert necropolis, Dahshur, will help put the progression of pyramid building techniques—which culminated at Giza—into perspective.